The First Group (company): Ciel Dubai Marina

 More than 11,800 cubic metres of concrete and over 3,000 tonnes of steel has been used in the building’s foundations.

 The building includes a 300-meter-tall atrium with vertically stacked, naturally ventilated terraces.

 As of March 2023, the superstructure was reported to be 99% complete.
 The conveyor system installation was 53% complete, tiling was 66% complete, and wall partitions and plastering were 97% complete.
 The installation of steel trusses in the atrium had also been finished.

-Awards

-In 2017, The First Group received the Leisure and Hospitality Project of the Year award at the Middle East Architect Awards.

-Sustainability

-The First Group Hotels engages in environmentally-friendly practices through various sustainability initiatives.
-These efforts include reducing water and energy consumption and eliminating plastic key cards.